hugoledoux/mywebsite/_posts/2015-05-21-plagiarism-pprepair.md

 ![]({{ site.baseurl }}/img/tttcorrection.png)

 <em>
-Update: I was just informed by Taylor&Francis ([in a tweet](https://twitter.com/tandfauthorserv/status/603830792859561984), very 2015) that the CrossMark above the title also links to the corrigendum.
+Update (2015-05-28): I was just informed by Taylor&Francis ([in a tweet](https://twitter.com/tandfauthorserv/status/603830792859561984), very 2015) that the CrossMark above the title also links to the corrigendum.
 I didn't know that, and I had actually never clicked on any CrossMarks nor noticed them.
 Good to know though.
 </em>